 Adam’s Heart was Conquered by Death

 It was precisely because of who they represented, that they were given dominion over the earth.
-Having dominion meant that both their hearts and minds should exist in love and unity with both each other and the God who created them.
-If either of these two God-representatives were to fall into sin–if they were to think and act in ways divergent to the God they represented; OR, if they were to turn against love altogether–they would lose the kingdom entrusted to them.
+Having dominion meant that both their hearts and minds should exist in love and unity with both each other and with the God who created them.
+If either of these two God-representatives were to fall into sin — if they were to think and act in ways divergent to the God they fully represented; OR, if they were to turn against love altogether — they would risk losing the kingdom entrusted to them.

 In order to stay in this position of dominion both Adam and Eve had to guard their hearts and minds.
 Not surprisingly, these are the two places where the enemy directed his assaults.